-Just as under Ground Motion, the applicability of CoL verbs under teleportation Motion of the Figure, as in (24).
-And likewise just as illustrated with Ground Motion scenarios, acceptability of uses of CoL verbs in reference to teleportation scenarios generally increases when some form of the verb is chosen that focuses on the result state of the CoL event, such as the resultative derivation in -a'n in (25).
+The applicability of CoL verbs under teleportation Motion of the Figure is similar to that under Ground Motion,, as in (25a).
+And likewise, just as illustrated with Ground Motion scenarios, acceptability of uses of CoL verbs in reference to teleportation scenarios generally increases when some form of the verb is chosen that focuses on the result state of the CoL event, such as the resultative derivation in -a'n in (25b).

-Applicability of CoL verbs to teleportation events seems to vary across verbs along a scale similar to the one for Ground Motion depicted in Figure 12 above.
-Only scenarios of teleportation into or out of some kind of containment configuration elicit dynamic CoL descriptions with the Figure as theme in perfective aspect; the remaining types of scenes are merely amenable to descriptions featuring resultative forms of the CoL verbs with the Figure as the sole argument.
-Example (26) illustrates this type of response with máan 'pass' in reference to the result state of an event of "beaming" across a dyke, as depicted in Figure 15-16:
+Applicability of CoL verbs to teleportation events seems to vary across verbs along a scale similar to the one for Ground Motion depicted in Figure 6.12.
+Only scenarios of teleportation into or out of some kind of containment configuration elicit dynamic CoL descriptions with the Figure as theme in a perfective aspect; the remaining types of scenes are merely amenable to descriptions featuring resultative forms of the CoL verbs with the Figure as the sole argument.
+Example (26) illustrates this type of response with máan "pass" in reference to the result state of an event of "beaming" across a dyke, as depicted in Figures 6.15 and 6.16: